-- Student learning goal: student will master skills required to function as a professional in their field of study - Student learning goal: students will demonstrate an understanding of the important concepts and methods in the sciences. - Institutional effectiveness goal: student enrollment will increase - Institutional effectiveness goal: the campus technology system will be expanded.
+- Student learning goal: students will demonstrate proficiency in the essential skills required to function as professionals in their field by applying industry-specific tools, techniques, and methodologies in practical settings. - Student learning goal: student will demonstrate mastery of key concepts and methods in the sciences by applying the scientific method to design, conduct, and analyze experiments with accurate data interpretation. - Institutional effectiveness goal: student enrollment will increase - Institutional effectiveness goal: the campus technology system will be expanded.